Car boot sales provide a great chance to offload your unwanted goods and raise some cash. Here, we tell you everything you need to know

 The best things to sell are the ones you want to get rid of!
 Pretty much anything can be sold at a car boot sale, as long as it's not dangerous or illegal.
 If you were to walk up and down the aisles at your local sale, you'd be amazed at the range of wares on display.
 Toys, books, DVDs, clothes, gardening equipment, furniture, antiques, bric-a-brac, car parts, jewellery – it'll all be there, along with much more.

-Children's stuff (toys, clothes, prams, etc) is always popular among buyers as purchasing these items new can cost a small fortune.
+Children’s stuff (toys, clothes, prams, etc) is always popular among buyers, as purchasing these items new can cost a small fortune.
 Also, kids grow fast, meaning that their things are often still in great condition once they've finished with them.

 Though DVDs, CDs and books are commonly found on car boot sale stands, they aren't nearly as sought-after as they used to be (largely because most movies, music and stories are now readily available in a digital format).
 As a consequence, you might only get 50p for each item, if you sell them at all.
-If you do fail to sell any of your stuff, rather than take it back home with you, why not drop it off at your local charity shop so that they can try to sell it for a good cause.
+If you do fail to sell any of your items, rather than take it back home with you, why not drop it off at your local charity shop so that they can try to sell it for a good cause.

 Finally, don't expect your stuff to sell for its true value.
 Most buyers go to car boot sales to land a bargain, not to pay the 'going price'.
 If you have something that you think is worth a lot of money (for example, an antique vase or a collectable record), rather than sell it for peanuts, you might be better off trying to auction it on eBay.